About us > Privacy & cookies

 ABOVE: We value your privacy, so please shut the door.

-- We don't gather any personal information from you.
-Even if we somehow learn
+We don't gather any personal information from you, and we

 personal information about you (such as your e-mail address, if you write to

 us), we won't share that

 information with anyone else.
 We won't spam you with newsletters or e-mail sales pitches,

 As a mom-and-pop operation owned by liberal-arts types, we don't even know

 Although we don't gather any personal information, we aren't

 responsible for information that may be gathered by ad networks, affiliates,